Water Management Frequently Asked Questions

 Level 4 is reached when Hartwell Lake drops to 625 ft-msl or Thurmond Lake drops to 312 ft-msl.
 During level 4, maximum discharge is 3,600 cfs but is reduced to 3,100 cfs from Nov.
 1 to Jan.
 31. The Corps would continue releases as long as possible, thereafter, outflows would equal inflows.
 The reservoirs have never reached drought level 4.

-A16: Drought impacts the entire basin.
+A15: Drought impacts the entire basin.
 Dramatically cutting outflows early in a drought will cause unnecessary harm to the environment and unneeded suffering for downstream users.
 We gather water in the reservoirs during the rainy season so we have it “in reserve” for drier months.
 The reservoirs work much like a battery, providing resources during a shortage and recharging when resources are more plentiful.
 We reduce outflows in a tiered manner based on drought severity because not all droughts turn into record-breaking ones.
 We want to avoid putting the downstream ecosystem and human needs under the stress of the most severe drought level every time a mild to moderate rainfall shortage occurs.
 That level of stress does not sustain downstream resources.
 We reduce releases on a preplanned and mutually agreed upon basis outlined in the Savannah District Drought Plan.
+Additionally, the most recent Environmental Assessment published in June 2017 as part of the Comprehensive Study revealed an unacceptable increase (nearly 24 percent) in flood risks when flows are reduced to 3,600 cfs at four feet below full.

 Stream flow is used as a secondary indicator during Drought Levels 1 and 2.
 Drought Level 1 is initiated when the Thurmond reservoir reaches 324-326 feet above mean sea level (ft-msl) or when the Hartwell reservoir reaches 654-656 ft-msl.
 Level 2 begins when Thurmond reaches 322-324 ft-msl or when Hartwell reaches 652-654 ft-msl.